Precision Analog Clock

 Finally, you need to enter the time zone in the format +nn.n or -nn.n.
 For example, Los Angeles is -7.0.

-With this done you will be prompted to unplug the USB and when this is done the clock will restart, as if the batteries had just been inserted and it will run through its startup process (see below).
+With this done you will be prompted to unplug the USB which will cause the clock to restart, as if the batteries had just been inserted, and it will run through its startup process (see below).
 This configuration only needs to be done once and it will be remembered, even when you change the batteries.

 Starting the Clock